Parks, Playgrounds & Trees

 Our aim is to maintain the scientific, conservation, educational and recreational significance of the gardens now and into the future.
 We want to provide a unique space for residents and visitors, that retains its cultural and heritage significance as one of Victoria's oldest botanic gardens.

 Our plan has been developed to examine botanic function and cultural heritage.
 It looks at the existing plant collection, their current condition and how we'll manage a drier climate in the future.

 It looks at shade solutions, seating, improved lawns, improved facilities including drinking water and set out future maintenance.
 It also looks at future heritage, and seeks to balance contemporary values with maintaining original design intent.
 We want to take the gardens beyond the visual, and to consider other senses, such as touch and smell.

 For more information email email@example.com or call on (03) 9209 6777

 Email : firstname.lastname@example.org

-Mail : Department of Parks & Open Spaces, City of Port Phillip, Private Bag 3, St Kilda PO 3182
+Mail : Open Space, City of Port Phillip, Private Bag No. 3, St Kilda PO VIC 3182

 You can also use eServices to ask us a question, request information or give us feedback online about St Kilda Botanical Gardens.